-Downtown D.C.
-Downtown Washington, D.C. encompasses many spectacular micro-neighborhoods, each with its own distinct personality and unique advantages.
-For example, in Chinatown, you can enjoy the excitement of a hockey game, while in Penn Quarter you can experience some truly elegant fine dining and see a play.
-Stroll through the charming cobblestone streets of the historic district, or explore one of the many cultural points of interest and museums in Downtown, D.C.
+Downtown D.C. encompasses many spectacular micro-neighborhoods, each with its own distinct personality and unique advantages.
+In Chinatown you can enjoy the excitement of a hockey game, while in Penn Quarter you can experience some truly elegant fine dining and attend a play.
+You can stroll through the charming cobblestone streets of the historic district, or explore one of many cultural points of interest in downtown D.C.

 Downtown D.C. is comprised of the area between the National Mall, Massachusetts Avenue, the White House, and the U.S. Capitol.
 Among the many attractions here are the International Spy Museum, the Lunder Conservation Center, the National Portrait Gallery, and the Shakespeare Theatre Company’s Harman Center for the Arts.

-All of these appeal features contribute to the allure of Downtown Washington, D.C. real estate.
-Downtown D.C. is located in the northwest section of D.C. and used to be nearly exclusively commercial.
-However, throughout the years more and more people have moved into the area and now roughly ten thousand call Downtown D.C. home.
+Downtown D.C. is located in the northwest section of the District and used to be nearly exclusively commercial.
+Throughout the years more and more people have moved into the area, and now roughly ten thousand call downtown D.C. home.
 The area has a height restriction that maintains a low skyline and simultaneously prevents the population from growing too dense.
 This translates to limited real estate in the downtown D.C. market.

 Sorry we are experiencing system issues.
 Please try again.